 What to do if you're not sure what to do

 When attempting to set up this process, it is highly recommended to send this information to your IT department/individual to assist you with updating your email domain settings.
-If your organization doesn't have an IT resource, or someone knowledgeable in configuring DKIM, we would not recommend using a Custom Email Sender.
+If your organization doesn't have someone knowledgeable in configuring DKIM or you just aren't able to make changes to your email settings, we would not recommend using a Custom Email Sender.

 Instead, it is best to use the system's default email address firstname.lastname@example.org.
 You can, however, update the name that the email is received from.
 In the Email settings of your site instead of it being "SurveyMonkey Apply" <email@example.com> you can set it up as "Your Organization Name" <firstname.lastname@example.org> so that your recipients still know the email is coming from you.